RobbiNespu/zekr/doc/readme.txt

 * OVERVIEW

-Zekr is an Open Source Quran study tool.
-This project is planned to be a universal, Open Source, and cross-platform application to perform most of the usual refers to the holy Quran.
-The main idea is to build an as generic as possible platform to accept different Quranic resources.
+Zekr is an Open Source Qur'an study project.
+This project is planned to be a universal, Open Source, and cross-platform application to ease most of the usual refers to the holy Qur'an.
+The main idea is to build an as generic as possible platform to accept different Qur'anic resources.

-Copyright (c) 2004-2008 zekr.org, and other contributors.
+Copyright (c) 2004-2009 zekr.org, and other contributors.

 Website: http://zekr.org.
 Translations, recitations and other resources: http://zekr.org/resources.html.